Exploring The Different Forms Of Dementia

 Explore the mental health impacts of dementia in therapy

-Alzheimer’s disease is not the only disease that can cause dementia.
-There are various types of dementia, including the following.
+Alzheimer’s disease is the most well-known cause of dementia, but it is not the only disease that can cause dementia.
+There are various types of dementia, described below.

 Alzheimer’s disease is the most common cause of dementia, with the US Centers for Disease Control and Prevention (CDC) estimating that between 60% and 80% of dementia patients are thought to have Alzheimer’s disease.
 It is caused by specific proteins, called amyloid plaques and tau tangles, building up in the brain and affecting brain cells’ ability to communicate with each other.